mattwach/game_controller_latency_tester/README.md

 # game_controller_latency_tester

-This project provides a (couple of) hardware designs for interfacing a game controller to a rasperry pi (or similar) and automatically measuring the input latency.
+This project provides a (couple of) hardware designs for interfacing a game controller to a Raspberry PI (or similar) and automatically measuring the input latency added by the controller.

 ![test setup](images/test_setup.jpg)